joseba4242/pyscript/docs/tutorial.rst

        elif action == "fire" and id is not None: event.fire(id, param1=12, param2=80)

-After starting Home Assistant, use the Service tab in the Developer Tools page to call the service ``pyscript.hello_world`` with parameters
+After starting Home Assistant, use the Actions tab (Service tab before 2024.8) in the Developer Tools page to call the service ``pyscript.hello_world`` with parameters

 .. code:: yaml